severian5it/BoardgameNerd/README.md

 ### Elements on every page
 #### Navbar
 The navigation bar is fixed, and show a 20 faces dice on a site, that can be clicked to redirect the user to the main page.
-On Flask *Back-end* the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not:
+On Flask *Back-end* the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not; is worth to mention that all the controls and the status of the user are managed via the package `Flask session`

-    - For visitors to the site who are not logged in, list items links are available for them to use.
+For visitors to the site who are not logged in, list items links are available for them to use.
         1. About
         1. Search
         1. Contact
         1. Log in
         1. Register

-    - For users who are logged in, the list items are as follows:
+For users who are logged in, the list items are as follows:
         1. About
         1. Search
         1. Contact